Nestle cuts L'Oreal stake by selling $10 billion worth of shares | MarketScreener

-Following the deal, Nestle said it would own 20.1% of L'Oreal.
+Following the deal, Nestle said it would own 20.1% of L'Oreal, down from 23.3% previously.
+L'Oreal, meanwhile, would buy back shares representing 4% of its capital and cancel them at the latest on Aug.
+29.

+L'Oreal, which is paying 400 euros per share, said the deal will have an accretive effect on the company's earnings per share of more than 4% in a full year.

-The packaged foods maker also said its board had decided to buy back 20 billion Swiss francs ($21.63 billion) worth of shares between 2022 and 2024, adding that it would adjust this program should it make sizable acquisitions.
+The packaged foods maker also said its board had decided to buy back 20 billion Swiss francs ($21.63 billion) worth of its shares between 2022 and 2024, adding that it would adjust this program should it make sizable acquisitions.

 Nestle said it would terminate its current share repurchase plan by the end of the year, having bought back shares for 12.7 billion Swiss francs or almost two-thirds of the program volume.

-L'Oreal around four years ago had underscored its readiness to buy Nestle's 23% stake in the cosmetics maker if the Swiss company was to sell it.
+L'Oreal around four years ago underscored its readiness to buy Nestle's 23% stake if the Swiss shareholder was to sell it.

+Nestle in October 2019 closed the sale of its skin health business for 10.2 billion Swiss francs, as the group moved to ditch underperforming businesses.

+Nestle's holding in the beauty giant has been subject of intense scrutiny over the years.
+The Swiss company maintained its interest was both financial and strategic, even as an activist investor urged disposal.
+In 2014, the company reduced its holding from 31%.

 ($1 = 0.8876 euros)